mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

     git commit -a -m 'Created wrap files for libfoo-1.0.0.' git push origin 1.0.0

 Now you can file a merge request.
 Remember to file it against branch 1.0.0 rather than master.
-Github should do this automatically.
+GitHub should do this automatically.

 ## Changes to original source